Saurabh Shukla

-Saurabh Shukla (born 5 March 1963) is an Indian actor, screenwriter, and film director who works in Hindi and a few Tamil and Telugu films.
+Saurabh Shukla is an Indian actor, screenwriter, and film director who works in Hindi and a few Tamil and Telugu films.
 He is best known for his roles in Satya (1998), Nayak: The Real Hero (2001), Yuva (2004), Lage Raho Munna Bhai (2006), Barfi!
 (2012), Jolly LLB (2013); for the latter, he won the National Film Award for Best Supporting Actor.
 Other notable films are Kick (2014), PK (2014), Jolly LLB 2 (2017) and Raid (2018).
 He has also worked in a short documentary with Ruth Agnihotri and Rachael Agnihotri in Goa.

 Early life

-Born to Jogamaya Shukla, who was the first female tabla player of India and Shatrughan Shukla, a vocalist from Agra Gharana, Shukla's family left Gorakhpur for Delhi when he was two years old.
+Born to Jogamaya Shukla, who was the first female tabla player of India, and Shatrughan Shukla, a vocalist from Agra Gharana who was the head of department of music and fine arts at Delhi University, Shukla's family left Gorakhpur for Delhi when he was two years old.
 He completed his schooling from Ludlow Castle No 3 (behind I P College) Delhi and did graduation from S.G.T.B.
 Khalsa College, Delhi.
 His professional career began in 1984 with entry into the theatre.

+Saurabh's wife is Barnali Ray, who is a filmmaker, writer, and poet.